So the World Will Know

 It Wasn't Nails

 Many years ago, in a church far, far away, a long-time friend, Dave Trima, approached me with a poem he had written, “It Wasn’t Nails.”
 It wasn’t really structured for music, but the sentiment spoke to me.
 The image of Jesus, who is the living God, voluntarily enduring the agony of the cross out of His love for me!
 I somehow knew that this would be a good song, but when?
-I didn’t get any immediate inspiration for a song, but I held onto the poem, sure that someday I would get back to it and write the song Dave had started, when God decided the time was right..
+I didn’t get any immediate inspiration for a song, but I held onto the poem, sure that someday I would get back to it and write the song Dave had started when God decided the time was right...

 Fast forward at least 10 years.
-I pulled the faded, wrinkled sheet of paper out of my piano bench where it had been laying and sat down at the piano.
+I pulled the faded, wrinkled sheet of paper out of my piano bench where it had been lying and sat down at the piano.
 Suddenly ideas flooded my mind; lyrics that seemed to be waiting for me to find them.
 In a couple of days, the rough draft was done.
 I brought it to the Praise Team, and we arranged it for the following service.

 Another friend, Skip Faulkner, who is deeply involved with the Children’s Ministry, said he liked the song from the first time he heard us rehearsing it.
 He wanted to know if I would mind if he used it for the summer Bible Camp that the church sponsors every year.
-Since we record every service (at that time, on cassette and CD), it was easy to have a duplicate ready to take to camp.
+Since we recorded every service (at that time, on cassette and CD), it was easy to have a duplicate ready to take to camp.
 He wanted to sit the kids down and listen to it.
 Skip came back from camp, excited that several kids had accepted Jesus during camp, and that “It Wasn’t Nails” was a contributing factor.

 Magnify The Lord